IraSkyx/php-validator/README.md

   ->length('nickname', 2, 100)
   ->required('email', 'firstname', 'lastname');
 ```
-> here we validate `$_POST` but you can use any array
+> We can validate `$_POST` or any other arrays

-After the validation you can check if it's valid like this
+Then, you can check for validation like this
 ```php
 $validator->isValid();
 ```